deeputech/deeputech.github.io/_posts/2020-01-23-memory-management-in-jvm.md

 ### Major GC

 This type of GC keeps the old generation(Tenured) space compact and clean.
-This is triggered when below conditions are met:
+This is triggered when the below conditions are met:

 -   Developer calls `System.gc()`, or `Runtime.getRunTime().gc()` from the program.
 -   JVM decides there is not enough tenured space as it gets filled up from minor GC cycles.